SeydaTatlicioglu/Rockbuster_Analysis/README.md

 # Rockbuster_Analysis
-A sample of SQL based project that investigates a movie rental company.
+A sample of SQL based project that investigates a movie rental company as part of CareerFoundry Data Analytics course.